kn0t3k/pe-randomizer/readme.md

 # TODO

-* set/get more types of timestamps
+* get more types of timestamps
 * set/get/explore other properties of the PE file (compiler, linker, section names, etc.)
 * add tests